-This is a fabulous cottagey rambler to grow against a wall or fence, but always remember that rambling roses can put on weight as they get older... their support needs to be strong enough to take the strain.
+This is a fabulous cottagey rambler to grow against a wall or fence, but always remember that rambling roses can put on weight as they get older, so their support needs to be strong enough to take the strain.
 Albertine is not the biggest by any means, but she will add windage to a fence, small tree or shed in an exposed site or by the sea – where she grows very well indeed.
 Combine her with a deep-purple long-flowering clematis such as'Polish Spirit' for a summer-long colour burst (the clematis will wind itself happily through the rose).
-She's generally trouble free, but do watch out for mildew which generally means Albertine is under stress usually caused by a lack of water.
-On good soil and in a sheltered sunny position Albertine can reach 6 metres but can easily be kept to 4 metres high and a little less in spread; don't forget to prune after flowering to avoid legginess.
+She's generally trouble free, but do watch out for mildew, which means Albertine is under stress, usually from lack of water.
+On good soil and in a sheltered sunny spot, Albertine can reach 6 metres but can easily be kept to 4 metres high and a little less in spread; don't forget to prune after flowering to avoid legginess.